 Worth was a professor of communication at the Annenberg School for Communication, University of Pennsylvania.
 Adair was a professor of anthropology at San Francisco State University.
 They were assisted by Richard Chalfen, Worth’s former student.

 The aims of the project were various, and incorporated both anthropological and communications theory.
-The researchers wanted to know if it was possible to teach filmmaking to members a culture vastly different from their own.
+The researchers wanted to know if it was possible to teach filmmaking to members of a culture vastly different from their own.
 In addition, they asked how a film made by a Navajo person might differ from a film made by members of other cultural groups, including their own.

 The research team met with their students for eight hours a day, five days a week, during June and July of 1966.
 They gave their students basic instructions, while emphasizing that the students should make a film about whatever was important to them.
-During the project the students were paid U.S. minimum wage.
+During the project the students were paid the U.S. minimum wage.
 After two months, the seven completed films were shared with the Pine Springs community.

-These films gained world renown, as did the researchers.
+The films became world renown, as did the researchers.
 In 1972, they published Through Navajo Eyes (Bloomington, IN: Indiana University Press), which is considered one of the cornerstone texts of visual anthropology.

 The University of Pennsylvania Museum of Archaeology and Anthropology (Penn Museum) currently owns the distribution rights to the films.
-We are in the process of working out a distribution arrangement with Visionmaker, a Native American video distributor, to release the set of films on DVD, together with newly-found material.
-The Museum is also setting up mechanism with which to share profits from the sales of the DVD with the filmmakers and their families.
+The films were recently released by Visionmaker, a Native American video distributor, on DVD, together with newly-found material.
+The Museum is pursuing a mechanism with which to share profits from the sales of the DVD with the filmmakers and their families.